SenpaiHunters/Clakr/README.md

 ## Performance Insights

 > [!IMPORTANT]
-> This requires brew to be installed
+> This requires brew to be installed.
 > If you do not have brew installed you can install it [here](https://brew.sh).

 <details>